Five surprising health and safety facts

 #4 there are more lone workers than you may think

 Around 22% of the British workforce are considered lone workers.
-A lone worker might be anyone who works on their own without direct supervision – including construction workers, health workers and carers, sales workers and more.
+A lone worker might be anyone who works on their own without direct supervision – including construction workers, health workers and carers, housing association workers, sales workers and more.
 The legal definition of lone workers also includes many contractors and part time workers.
 Plus, with the rising freelance and ‘gig’ economy, there are many reasons for this category to be growing.
 For more information on who may count as a ‘lone worker’ see our helpful definition, here.

 #5 the worrying rate of work-related injury